enumura1/chatbot-flow-editor/README.md

-# 🤖 Chatbot Flow Editor
+# Chatbot Flow Editor

 **Visual development tool for creating chatbot conversation flows**

-A standalone development tool that launches in your browser - like Storybook for chatbots!
-Create complex conversational experiences with an intuitive visual editor.
+A visual development tool that opens in your browser.
+Design, test, and export chatbot conversation flows with ease.

 ## 🚀 Quick Start